vsavalei/twostage/README.md

 [![R-CMD-check](https://github.com/vsavalei/twostage/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/vsavalei/twostage/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of the `twostage` package is to provide a convenient way to fit composite-level structural equation models (SEMs) to item-level data, using several different methods.
+The goal of the `twostage` package is to provide helpful automation to fit composite-level structural equation models (SEMs) to item-level data using the SEM R package `lavaan`.
 The most common applications are: 1) SEMs with parcels and 2) path analysis with scale scores.

+The package includes automation for the following approaches:

+1)  The two-stage ML (TSML) method of Savalei and Rhemtulla (2017a)
+2)  The Pseudo-Indicator Model (PIM) of Rose, Wagner, Mayer, and Nagengast (2019)
+3)  (yet to be implemented) the GLS method of Savalei and Rhemtulla (2017b)

-The main purpose of the methods included is to handle missing data at the item level.
-When data are complete, all methods will return identical (or highly similar, depending on information matrix settings) results compared to the approach where composites are computed directly, and a model is fit to them.
+The main purpose of these three approaches is to handle missing data at the item level.
+When data are complete, these methods/models will return identical (or highly similar, depending on information matrix settings) results compared to the approach where composites are computed directly, and a model is fit to them.
 The composites are always sums or averages of the items; the weights are all equal and are fixed rather than estimated.

-The package includes the following methods:

-1)  Two-stage ML (TSML) method of Savalei and Rhemtulla (2017a)
-2)  PIM (Pseudo-Indicator Model) method of Rose, Wagner, Mayer, and Nagengast (2019)
-3)  (yet to be implemented) the GLS method of Savalei and Rhemtulla (2017b)

-In the future, the package may also include
-confirmatory composite analysis (CCA; Henseler, YEAR), which is similar to PIM in that it models composites as latent variables, but it does so in a non-saturated way: i.e., the results will be different than fitting a model directly to composites even with complete data.
-This method forms composites by finding optimal weights that optimize its relationships with other constructs.
-CCA is currently implemented in the development version of `lavaan`, but not in a way that would allow missing data on the indicators of exogenous formative variables, so its inclusion in this package would allow for a comparison of performance with missing data.
+In the future, the package may also include confirmatory composite analysis (CCA; Henseler, YEAR), which is similar to PIM in that it models composites as latent variables, but it 1) finds optimally weighted composites (for prediction, and 2) does not allow indicators to influence other variables directly (but only through the composite).
+This approach will *not* return identical results to composite models with complete data, and is thus qualitatively different.
+CCA is currently being implemented in the development version of `lavaan`, but not in a way that would allow missing data on the indicators of exogenous composites.
+Including it in `twostage` would enable a study of its performance with missing data.

 ## Installation